Updated August 2023

 Where to Eat in Mallorca

 As there are a ton of destinations within Mallorca, it’s hard to cover the best restaurants across the island.
-We ate out for all of our meals so here is where we landed on as were exploring:
+We ate out for all of our meals so here is where we landed on as we were exploring:

 - Restaurant Olivera at Castell Son Claret: We had a more upscale lunch on the terrace at our hotel when we arrived.
 The setting is magical and the food is incredible.
 I highly recommend coming in for lunch or dinner here even if you’re not staying at the hotel.